Kavya-Chhabra/Data-221-Assignment-1-By-Kavya-Chhabra/README.md

 ## DATA 221 ASSIGNMENT 1
-this repository contains my solutions for Assignment 1 of DATA 221, each question is in a seperate python file as required.
+This repository contains my solutions for Assignment 1 of DATA 221, each question is in a seperate python file as required.

 ## Files Overview